Do Good on a Budget: Cost-Effective Social Responsibility Initiatives for Tucson Small Businesses in 2025

 If you don’t have dollars to donate to charity, you can opt instead to donate time.

 • Team volunteer days: Bring the whole team together and volunteer for a day.
 Not only do you give back to your community, but it’s a great bonding experience for everyone.
+Many businesses get involved in team charity days around the holidays, but volunteers are needed in the community all year round to support programs like food bank sorting or park and nature trail maintenance.

 4. Match Employee Charitable Donations